isovector/certainty-by-construction/src/book/6-structures.lagda.md

   _ = refl
 ```

-But that's not all!
+But that's not all.
 We can also use `def:summarizeList` to query information
 about the container structure itself, by using a function that ignores its
 argument: